DLR-FT/coua/doc/source/index.rst

 -----

-Before Coua can check the data-items, they first need to be be converted into N-Triples (`.nt`).
+Before Coua can check the data-items, they first need to be be converted into N-Quads (`.nq`).
 There are many different tools which can do this using mapping specifications in RML format (RMLMapper, morph-kgc).
 Coua provides a number of these mappings from the data-item formats in the `mappings` directory of the source distribution and can use morph-kgc to ingest these files.